Orange County Theft Crimes Lawyer

 - Lack of Specific Intent: All theft crimes are specific intent crimes.
 If one did not have the specific intent to commit a theft crime, then they are not guilty of any theft offense.

-For more information, or if you have been accused of committing a theft crime, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers immediately.
-Mr. Rogers is located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 now for a free confidential consultation concerning your rights and defenses.
+For more information, or if you have been accused of committing a theft crime, contact an experienced Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers immediately for a free confidential consultation concerning your rights and defenses.